-Several of the Seattle region’s largest technology companies improved their positions in the new update to the GeekWire 200, our monthly index tracking the Seattle region’s privately-held technology companies, sponsored by Fresh Consulting.
+Several of the Seattle region’s largest technology companies improved their positions in the new update to the GeekWire 200, our monthly index tracking the Seattle region’s privately-held technology companies.

 Moving up two positions and breaking into the top 10 was Avalara, thanks in part to a jump in external links to the sales tax software company site.
 Online real estate company Redfin, which recently expanded its business with a new title and escrow subsidiary, also advanced two places to the No. 6 position.
 And digital signature company Docusign advanced one place into the No. 3 position on the index, with a big jump in LinkedIn followers.

 Groundspeak, which runs geocaching.com, the site of record for the geocaching world, moved up four positions to the No. 11 spot, with an across-the-board increase in its social following.
 The company recently surpassed 2 million geocaches in its database.